-Getting around Ho Chi Minh City, at first glance, may appear to be a daunting task.
-With some 7.6 million motorbikes for its more than 9 million residents, simply crossing the street is often a challenge.
+Getting around Ho Chi Minh City may appear to be a daunting task at first glance.
+With some 7.6 million motorbikes for its more than 9 million residents, simply crossing the street is often challenging.

-Expats living in Ho Chi Minh City usually take some time to get acquainted with the chaotic traffic conditions that the city is famous for.
+If you’re living in Ho Chi Minh City, you’ll usually take some time to get acquainted with the chaotic traffic conditions that the city is famous for.

-The public transport system in Ho Chi Minh City centres around the city's extensive bus network.
-While buses are cheap, most expats prefer using motorbike taxis or private taxis.
+The public transport system in Ho Chi Minh City centres around the city’s extensive bus network.
+But while buses are cheap, expats usually prefer using motorbike taxis or private taxis.
 These prove to be the most efficient way to travel around Ho Chi Minh City.

 Public transport in Ho Chi Minh City